Thérèse Humbert: The Crawford fraud

 Humbert claimed that in 1879, when she was in a train, she heard groans from the next compartment.
 She entered into it by climbing along the outside of the train.
 There she found a man who was having a heart attack.
 When she had helped him with her smelling salts, the man told her he was an American millionaire named Robert Henry Crawford, and that he was eternally grateful and would reward her some day.
 Two years later in 1881, she received a letter stating that Crawford had died and made her beneficiary of his will.
 However, she also added that Crawford's two nephews Henry and Robert contested the testament and had produced another will which made them Crawford's sole heirs.
 Thérèse finally concluded by claiming that the documents and the bearer bonds proving the existence of this inheritance were stored in her safe.

 With this story, Humbert obtained a huge loan using the supposed inheritance as a collateral.
 She moved to Paris with her husband and bought an elaborate house in Avenue de la Grande Armée.
 In order to keep her story credible, she hired solicitors and barristers to sue the nephews in courts, obtaining several rulings, including from the Court of Cassation, to bolster her claims about the reality of the will.

 Humbert gathered much influence, fame and wealth.
 Her salon became a center of socializing.
 Humbert and her associates, other members of the Humbert family, borrowed money against the nonexistent inheritance.
 They lived in luxury for about 20 years, spending their money on flowers, elaborate dresses and banquets.
 Among those she invited were Georges Ernest Boulanger, Louis Lépine, Félix Faure and Proust.

 Eventually they had to borrow more money to cover the previous loans.
-There were suspicions, but nobody was able to prove the story false, especially since the Humberts arranged to either pay off disquiet investors or passed two of the brothers of Thérèse ad the Crawford nephrews.
+There were suspicions, but nobody was able to prove the story false, especially since the Humberts arranged to either pay off disquieted investors or passed two of the brothers of Thérèse off as the Crawford nephews.